trinscloud/digital-binder-is160-Pham-Trinh-DRAFT/README.md

 # digital-binder-is160
 Trinh Pham

-Digital binder for is 160
+Digital binder for all work in is 160

-Deep Learning Exploration:
-  Our very first encounter with deep learning was an IMBD dataset that has about 50,000